top of page

 The noun 'breakdown' has a clear etymology that relates to its meaning.
 It is a compound word composed of 'break' and 'down.'
 'Break' has Old English origins, from the word 'brecan,' which meant 'to shatter' or 'to burst.'
 'Down,' in this context, refers to a lowering or decline.
 When combined, 'breakdown' signifies a state in which something shatters, fails, or declines, often involving the malfunction or disintegration of a system, structure, or process.
 This etymology underscores the fundamental concept of something falling apart or collapsing, encapsulating the essence of what a breakdown represents in various contexts.

-Quiz: Find the meaning of the noun breakdown:
+Find the correct meaning of the noun breakdown:

 Try Again!